Retrospec Weekender 10’ Inflatable Stand Up Paddle Board Review (2020)

 It may not seem like it, but there’s more to paddling than meets the eye.
 You need to have first-hand experience to understand that exhilarating feeling you get from it.
 Make sure to fall off a few times for me! ^^

 Check its price and delivery conditions here: Retrospec Weekender 10′ iSUP.
-It’d be hard to go wrong with this one in this price range.

 A Quick Overview for the Hasty

 Retrospec Weekender 10′ iSUP measures: 10’ x 30″ x 6″ (length x width x thickness).
 The max weight capacity is 275 pounds, the board itself weighs 29 pounds, and the package comes with everything you need to get on the water (excluding ankle leash).